Peter Sarnak: Awards and honours

 The University of the Witwatersrand conferred an honorary doctorate on Professor Peter Sarnak on 2 July 2014 for his distinguished contribution to the field of mathematics.

 He was an invited speaker at the International Congress of Mathematicians (ICM) in 1990 in Kyoto and a plenary speaker at the ICM in 1998 in Berlin.

+Sarnak has been a member of the American Academy of Arts and Sciences since 1991.

 He was also elected as member of the National Academy of Sciences (USA) and Fellow of the Royal Society (FRS) in 2002.
 He became a member of the American Philosophical Society in 2008.
 He was awarded an honorary doctorate by the Hebrew University of Jerusalem in 2010.
-He was also awarded an honorary doctorate by the University of Chicago in 2015.
+He was also awarded an honorary doctorate by the University of Chicago in 2015 and by Stockholm University in 2023.
 He was elected to the 2018 class of fellows of the American Mathematical Society.
 In 2019 he became the 10th non-British citizen to ever be awarded the Sylvester Medal of the Royal Society.